quentinsladky/titanic_analysis/README.md

 Developed in VS Code and presented as a Jupyter Notebook.

 ## Key Findings
-- Female'survival is higher than Men's : Women 74%, Men 19%.
+- Female survival is higher than Men's : Women 74%, Men 19%.
 - The higher the class is, the better the chances of survival are : First class 63%, Second class 47%, Third class 24%.
-- Children have more chances of survival than Adultes and Elders : Children 50%, Adulte 36%, Elder 23%.
+- Children have more chances of survival than Adults and Elders : Children 50%, Adults 36%, Elders 23%.
+- Gender is the dominant survival factor, while class acts as an amplifier : Women in First class 97%, Women in Third class 50%, Men in First class 37%, Men in Third class 14%.

+## Project Structure
+- `titanic_analysis.ipynb` — Main Jupyter Notebook (analysis + visualizations)
+- `train.csv` — Kaggle Titanic dataset

+## How to Run
+1. Clone the repository
+2. Install dependencies : `pip install pandas numpy matplotlib seaborn jupyter`
+3. Open `titanic_analysis.ipynb` in Jupyter Notebook